Editing MIME Types

 To identify the MIME type of a file, Qt Creator uses matching by pattern and matching by contents.
 First, Qt Creator looks at the filename to check whether it matches the patterns specified for any MIME type.
 If no match is found, it checks the contents of the file for magic headers specified for the file.

-The magic headers can contain the following types of values: string, host, big-endian, little-endian, and byte.
+The magic headers can have the following types of values: string, host, big-endian, little-endian, and byte.
 Qt Creator interprets the values according to the Shared MIME-info Database specification.

 Qt Creator searches for the value within a specified range in the files and takes the priority of the magic header into account.
 If you specify wide search ranges, opening files in Qt Creator might take a long time.
 Therefore, you are advised to use the recommended values for the range and priority of the magic header.